JulianNicholls/palette-visualiser-3/README.md

 * 05/2020: Clicking a colour in the colour lists sets the fifth palette colour.

 * 06/2020: Change top section to become one.
-The palette colours can now be added to
+The palette colours can now be added to and deleted, meaning that there can be more than 5 at a time.
+Clicking a colour in the colour lists now adds a colour, rather than replacing colour five.

-*          and deleted meaning that there can be more than 5 at a time.
+* 10/2020: Add compact mode, which removes the colour hex codes from the colour blocks.

 ## Git client